 I’m generally a healthy person.
 But just because I haven’t broken anything yet, I won’t give up my medical cover.
 Why?
 I could save so much money every month!
 Or take a car.
 If you haven’t had an accident yet, why on Earth would you pay for your insurance?
 Same with translation.
-If no-one ever heard of a translator being sued, it means that it will never happen and we don’t need any insurance.
+If no-one ever heard of a translator being sued, it means that it will never happen and we don’t need any translator’s professional indemnity insurance.
 Logical, isn’t it?

 Well, not really.
 This fallacious thinking could be dangerous in case of our health, or car, or even translation.
 However, a shocking number of translators use this precise argument: if it hasn’t happened to anyone, it means that it never will.

 Here are my arguments why we should get professional indemnity insurance.

 First and foremost, we don’t want to be even more stressed.
 At least we know that whatever happens, we’re covered.
 Apparently, a lot of interpreters strongly believe that professional indemnity is essential.
 Why?
 Because if they participate in multi-million negotiations they simply wouldn’t be able to sleep properly for a couple of days after the assignment.

 No-one (hopefully) makes mistakes on purpose.
 But we have to accept the fact that we’re just humans and something can go wrong.
 In that case, it is our responsibility to react and redress the loss.
 For the very same reasons building owners are insured against falling tiles.
 Nothing they can take control over, but they accept their responsibility.

 Imagine that you’re translated the file, and your laptop was stolen overnight.
 You’re not able to re-translate the files within the deadline.
 Offer an apology, but you’d better be covered in case of serious problems.
 Confidentiality is becoming more of an issue as well, especially with Google and ever-present indexing.
 Why take the risks?